A Comprehensive Guide to Microsoft SharePoint

 Will Viva or Teams replace SharePoint?

-Microsoft often brings out new innovations, and if you’re not familiar with the terirtory it can be hard to distinguish between them.
+Microsoft often brings out innovations, and if you’re unfamiliar with the territory, it can be hard to distinguish between them.
 Two such new releases are Viva and Microsoft Teams.

-Since it’s launch in 2021, many have wondered what is Microsoft Viva?
+Since its launch in 2021, many have wondered what is Microsoft Viva.
 Microsoft Viva is a series of modules introduced by Microsoft to enhance the employee experience.
-So far it consists of Viva Engage, Viva Connections, Viva Topics, Viva Learning and Viva Insights.
-Viva was not designed to replace the SharePoint intranet, but rather to enhance it.
+So far, it comprises Viva Engage, Viva Connections, Viva Topics, Viva Learning, and Viva Insights.
+Viva was not designed to replace the SharePoint intranet but to enhance it.

-Microsoft Teams use skyrocketed over the past few years, and now counts around 250 million users.
+Microsoft Teams’ use has skyrocketed over the past few years and now counts around 250 million users.
 Microsoft Teams allows employees to communicate, share documents, and collaborate on ideas from one central location.
 It’s easy to understand how Microsoft Teams can start to feel like an intranet.
 Still, the bottom line is that when we look at SharePoint vs Teams, Microsoft Teams is missing many critical parts of a successful corporate intranet, and it’s not likely to get them anytime soon.

 Should you build your intranet on SharePoint?